The people who walked in darkness

 The theologian Henri Nouwen described the difference between joy and happiness: while happiness is dependent on external conditions, joy is “the experience of knowing that you are unconditionally loved and that nothing—sickness, failure, emotional distress, oppression, war, or even death—can take that love away.”
 Thus joy can be present even in the midst of sadness.

-This week, we focus our attention the beloved carol “O Little Town of Bethlehem.”
+This Christmas Eve, we focus our attention the beloved carol “O Little Town of Bethlehem.”
 In many churches, the tune ST. LOUIS is most often paired with this text.
 This tune was composed by Episcopal priest, Phillip Brooks, in 1868.
 The alternative tune, FOREST GREEN, provides a more flowing melody to this gentle text and is performed by the Westminster Ringers.
 In the recording you will notice that the handbells begin with the tune in a minor mode, then move to major.
-This is an excellent way to highlight the joy of Gaudete Sunday, while reminding us of its context in the season of Advent.